 About the author

-Jared Dial is the Travel Program Manager for NPCA, offering immersive small group travel opportunities and educational adventures to members in national parks across the country.
+Jared Dial is the Associate Director of National Parks Experiences for NPCA, offering immersive small group travel opportunities and educational adventures to members in national parks across the country.
 Jared also oversees NPCA’s partnership and participation in both Climate Ride and Climate Hike.